mkatychev/md_ref_generator/README.md

 * The process is currently hardcoded to look for anything inside double citation marks and exclude any cited text that is already surrounded by square brackets, ex: `...[“Section Reference”]...` will be ignored.

-* Anchor link generation tries to mirror [md-book](https://github.com/rust-lang-nursery/mdBook), see assertion tests for more details.
+* Anchor link generation tries to mirror [md-book](https://github.com/rust-lang-nursery/mdBook), see unit tests for more details.

 ```
 usage: generate_refs.py [-h] [-f] [-d] [-q] [-i] [-r]